AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/configure-role-csv-files.md

 * Learning Plans
 * Email Templates

-# Add the role-CSVs in the account {#addtherolecsvsintheaccount}
+## Add the role-CSVs in the account {#addtherolecsvsintheaccount}

 In your Box account, choose **Import > user > internal**, and upload the files- role.csv and user_role.csv.

-* The Custom Role CSVs must be copied in the folder “import->user->internal->user_role”
+* The Custom Role CSVs must be copied in the folder "import->user->internal->user_role"
-* The Users CSV must be copied in the folder “import->user->internal”
+* The Users CSV must be copied in the folder "import->user->internal"

 Both the CSVs must be uploaded via Box or FTP only and cannot be uploaded through UI.

+>[!NOTE]
+>
-**NOTE:** The Users CSV file is mandatory., but the Custom Role CSVs are optional.
+>The Users CSV file is mandatory, but the Custom Role CSVs are optional.
 All the files that are present are processed, and others are skipped.

 The custom roles created using the csv file is not visible to Admins in the UI.
 These roles will not be related or affected by roles created (or to be created later) by UI.